rse/speechflow/README.md

   Example: `websocket(connect: "ws://127.0.0.1:12345", type: "text")`
   Notice: this node requires a peer WebSocket service!

+  > This node allows reading/writing from/to WebSocket network services.
+  > It is primarily intended to be used for sending out the text of
+  > subtitles, but can be also used for receiving the text to be
+  > processed.

   | Port    | Payload     |
   | ------- | ----------- |
   | input   | text, audio |